U.S. Department of State Seal

 Customs:

-• Bangladeshi customs authorities may enforce strict regulations concerning temporary import or export of items such as currency, household appliances, alcohol, cigarettes, and weapons.
+• Bangladeshi customs authorities may strictly enforce regulations concerning temporary import or export of items such as currency, household appliances, alcohol, cigarettes, and weapons.

 • Bangladesh does not allow the exchange of local currency (Bangladeshi taka) for U.S. dollars (cash and traveler’s checks) unless the customer has a ticket for travel outside Bangladesh.

-• Contact the Bangladeshi Embassy or Consulates for specific information regarding customs requirements.
-Please also see our Customs Information.
+• Contact the Bangladeshi Embassy or consulates for specific information regarding customs requirements.
+Please also see our Customs Information page.

 The U.S. government assesses that there remains a credible terrorist threat against foreigners in Bangladesh.
 U.S. citizens in Bangladesh should take precautions, remain vigilant, and be alert to local security developments.